 Students who have concerns about wearing masks on campus should work with Accessibility Services to discuss.

 I have missed class(es) due to medical reasons/ illness; what do I do?

 If your health issue is related to a personal diagnosis of COVID-19, students should follow MMU policy by contacting the VP of Student Affairs at firstname.lastname@example.org.

 Students should work with their specific faculty member to discuss options to make up work or attend class remotely should they miss class due to other health related issues or if they have significant exposure to a person who has tested positive to COVID-19.

 If your class absence is related to your disability or chronic health condition and you feel that you need to discuss accommodations to help you, please contact Accessibility Services to determine if there are any modifications possible to your Accommodation Letter that could assist you.

 Contact Accessibility Services

-You can confidentially email, call, or fax Jackie Wells, the Director of Accessibility Services.
+You can email, call, or fax Jackie Wells, the Director of Accessibility Services.
 You may also schedule an individual appointment.